HiPERCAM/hipercam/docs/phaseII.rst

 signal-to-noise.
 One, "S/N", is the signal-to-noise of one frame.
 The other, "S/N (3h)", is the total signal-to-noise after 3 hours of data.
-The latter can reach unrealistically large values (e.g. 14584 in the screenshot) which are meaninglessly high in practive, nevertheless, the "S/N (3h)" value is one of the best ways to compare different setups as it accounts for the issue of shorter exposures versus a larger number of exposure and also deadtime.
+The latter can reach unrealistically large values (e.g. 14584 in the screenshot) which are meaninglessly high in practice, nevertheless, the "S/N (3h)" value is one of the best ways to compare different setups as it accounts for the issue of shorter exposures versus a larger number of exposure and also deadtime.
 One way to find